vicky5124/robo-arc/README.md

 You'll need to have a psql server running.
 If you don't know how, i recommend using docker.
 [Here's](https://www.youtube.com/watch?v=aHbE3pTyG-Q) a video that will help you with that.

+    NOTE: if you are using windows, docker requires the hyper-V module to be enabled, which breaks other virualization software like VirtualBox or VMWare.
+If you use any of those software's, consider setting the database on the system natively.

 With a created database and you connected with a user, youll need to create the osu_user table.
 ```sql
 CREATE TABLE public.osu_user (